 In our survey, family law covers issues involving family matters and domestic relations, including marriage, adoption and surrogacy, child protective proceedings, juvenile law and paternity.
 The lawyers included in our peer review also represent clients in different family court proceedings or related negotiations and can draft important legal documents such as court petitions or property agreements.

-Most frequently recommended family lawyers
+Most frequently recommended family lawyers in Ontario

 Law firm: Fogelman Law